 Height is also an issue in our next type of no ball but, in this instance, the delivery is able to bounce.
 If, after the ball has bounced, it travels over the batsman at above head height, a no ball should be called.

-To be deemed an illegal delivery in this way, the square leg umpire must determine that the ball is higher than the batsman’s head if he were upright.
+To be deemed an illegal delivery in this way, the square leg umpire shall determine that the ball is higher than the batsman’s head if he were upright.

 The usual supplementary laws to this type of no ball will apply so there will be an extra run given to the batting side.
 The possibilities for dismissal are limited and the next delivery will be a free hit in one day cricket.